-Paul has been involved with Wolves in one form or another since 2016.
+Paul was involved with Wolves as a coach and parent from 2016-2018.
+After that he helped out with tournaments and was president of the board in 2020 and again in 2022.
 Outside of the club he owns a digital marketing agency in Papillion, a Nebraska notary business, and a national sports blog.

 How did you get into soccer?